teivah/100-go-mistakes/docs/index.md

 ### Not understanding floating-points (#19)

+???+ info "TL;DR"

-**TL;DR**: Making floating-point comparisons within a given delta can ensure that your code is portable.
+    Making floating-point comparisons within a given delta can ensure that your code is portable.
 When performing addition or subtraction, group the operations with a similar order of magnitude to favor accuracy.
 Also, perform multiplication and division before addition and subtraction.

 In Go, there are two floating-point types (if we omit imaginary numbers): float32 and float64.
 The concept of a floating point was invented to solve the major problem with integers: their inability to represent fractional values.
 To avoid bad surprises, we need to know that floating-point arithmetic is an approximation of real arithmetic.